-The first taste of an eighteen hole links course in the Middle East built along the shores and rolling waves of the Arabian Gulf.
+Al Hamra Championship Course is the first taste of an eighteen hole links course in the Middle East built along the shores and rolling waves of the Arabian Gulf.
 Designed by renowned Swiss Golf Course Architect Peter Harradine the golf course is shaped around a large open lagoon with four sub lagoons all inter-connected.
-The front nine measuring 3,559 yards plays Out away from the clubhouse, whilst the back nine measuring 3,708 yards returns back In around the lagoon.
+The front nine measuring 3,559 yards plays out away from the clubhouse, whilst the back nine measuring 3,708 yards returns back in around the lagoon.
 In addition Al Hamra Golf Club features a nine hole Par 3 Academy course with holes ranging from 60 yards to 110 yards and features a salt water lake designed to test even the novice golfers nerve.